 Author provides many informative personal anecdotes.
-Good preparation for the CFA test taking process itself.
+Good preparation for the CFA test-taking process itself.
 Honest pros and cons of the entire CFA journey.
 Easy to read, with a good conversational tone.

 Not an in-depth CFA study guide, but insights from an insider.
 Much of the information is available elsewhere.
 Expensive price point for a Kindle e-book.